Peter Gustav Lejeune Dirichlet: Marriage to Rebecka Mendelssohn

 After Dirichlet's move to Berlin, Humboldt introduced him to the great salons held by the banker Abraham Mendelssohn Bartholdy and his family.
 Their house was a weekly gathering point for Berlin artists and scientists, including Abraham's children Felix and Fanny Mendelssohn, both outstanding musicians, and the painter Wilhelm Hensel (Fanny's husband).
-Dirichlet showed great interest in Abraham's daughter Rebecka, whom he married in 1832.
+Dirichlet showed great interest in Abraham's other daughter Rebecka, whom he married in 1832.

 Rebecka Henriette Lejeune Dirichlet (née Rebecka Mendelssohn; 11 April 1811 – 1 December 1858) was a granddaughter of Moses Mendelssohn and the youngest sister of Felix Mendelssohn and Fanny Mendelssohn.
 Rebecka was born in Hamburg.
 In 1816 her parents arranged for her to be baptised at which point she took the names Rebecka Henriette Mendelssohn Bartholdy.
 She became a part of the notable salon of her parents, Abraham Mendelssohn and his wife Lea, having social contacts with the important musicians, artists and scientists in a highly creative period of German intellectual life.
 In 1829 she sang a small role in the premiere, given at the Mendelssohn house, of Felix's Singspiel Die Heimkehr aus der Fremde.
 She later wrote:

 My older brother and sister stole my reputation as an artist.
 In any other family I would have been highly regarded as a musician and perhaps been leader of a group.
 Next to Felix and Fanny, I could not aspire to any recognition.

 In 1832 she married Dirichlet, who was introduced to the Mendelssohn family by Alexander von Humboldt.
 In 1833 their first son, Walter, was born.
 She died in Göttingen in 1858.